ambushes from the rocky reef ledges

 Main Threats

 Bycatch in set nets and rock lobster pots.
 Habitat loss from coastal development.
 Climate change affects kelp habitat quality.
-No significant recreational fishery due to venomous spines and small size.
+No significant recreational fishery due to venomous spines.

 Population

 Populations considered stable across most of range.
-Not targeted by commercial or recreational fishers due to venomous spines and small size.
+Not targeted by commercial or recreational fishers.
 Caught occasionally as bycatch in lobster pots.
 Marine protected areas provide refuge.

 Conservation Status